 - Read and interpret assembly blueprints or specifications manuals and plan assembly or building operations.

 - Remove rough spots and smooth surfaces to fit, trim, or clean parts, using hand tools or power tools.

 - Set up and operate metalworking machines, such as milling or grinding machines, to shape or fabricate parts.

-- Inspected components during manufacturing process to ensure highest quality level Understands GMP’s and safety requirements.
+- Inspected components during the manufacturing process to ensure the highest quality level Understands GMPs and safety requirements.

-- Operated, adjusted and maintained various equipments and tools, safely and efficiently.
+- Operated, adjusted, and maintained various equipment and tools, safely and efficiently.

 - Tested and eliminated all types of faults of completed production assemblies.

 - Enclosed all completed products into appropriate packaging, in an efficient manner.